 Exfoliation can be done in a variety of ways, as you may want to use a sugar scrub in the tub, or a washcloth to help get rid of any dry skin or excess dead skin cells.

-There are a range of ways to do this.
+There is a range of ways to do this.
 We love using exfoliating mitts to get rid of any dead skin such as the Dermasuri exfoliating mitt.

 You can also reuse this mitt for the next time you’re planning on getting a spray tan, as exfoliation can help the tan go on much smoother.